|Nutrition Facts (per serving)|

 Add the lime juice, sauces, and pepper.

 - Rim the glass with salt or mix it with cayenne pepper if you like.
-Be careful when pouring the beer because if the two meet, you may have a foamy mess.
+Be careful when pouring the beer because if it hits the salt, you may have a foamy mess.
 If you don't want the salty rim, add a pinch or two of salt to the drink.

 - Add a pinch of celery salt, all-purpose meat seasoning, smoked paprika, or cayenne pepper.

 Choose Your Hot Sauce

 Quite honestly, the beer is secondary in importance when it comes to making a great michelada.
 What is more important is the hot sauce, and it can be used to give this drink a personal spin.

 There are many hot sauce options available.
 Tabasco is always a favorite for spicy drinks, and it is one of the more popular options for the michelada.

-Cholula is a personal favorite because it has less of that vinegar bitterness that is a signature of Tabasco.
+Cholula is a great choice as well.
+It has less of that vinegar bitterness that is a signature of Tabasco.
 Give either the Original Cholula or their Chili Garlic a try in this drink (or any that call for hot sauce).
-It creates a drink with better balance and more flavor without that vinegar pinch of Tabasco.
+You might find the drink has a better balance and more flavor.

-Beware of the Super Spicy Sauces.
+Beware of super spicy sauces.
 There are some hot sauces that take the spice to an extreme and it's best to be cautious about using any of these "kick ass" hot sauces to create spicy cocktails.
 They may be great for tacos, but it is very easy to burn drinks and make them undrinkable.
 What's the point of that?

-Less Is More.
-Start slowly with your hot sauce, no matter which you choose.
-Just a few dashes will have a big impact on your Michelada.
-You can always add more if you feel it needs it, though be sure to stir properly with each addition.
+Less is definitely more when it comes to the hot sauce!
+No matter which you choose, start slowly.
+Just a few dashes will have a big impact on your michelada.
+You can always add more if you feel it needs it, just be sure to stir properly with each addition.